StellaWu943/big_data_final/README.md

 Efficient public transportation is crucial for urban mobility, yet maintaining punctuality remains a significant challenge due to variable urban traffic conditions.
 This project focuses on utilizing a detailed dataset from the New York City Metropolitan Transportation Authority (MTA), which includes real-time bus locations, scheduled and actual arrival times, among other features, to develop a binary classification model.
 The goal is to accurately classify bus arrivals into two categories: 'On Time' and 'Not On Time'.
 By applying machine learning techniques to analyze and model patterns based on GPS data and time schedules, the model aims to predict punctuality, thus providing reliable arrival information to passengers and aiding transit authorities in service optimization.
 This project seeks to demonstrate how machine learning can be effectively used to improve the reliability of public transit systems, enhancing commuter experience and operational efficiency.

 ## Statement of Problem (Xinyi)
+Urban transit systems are complex, and maintaining consistent bus arrival times in a city like New York presents daily operational challenges.
+Factors such as unpredictable traffic conditions, passenger volume fluctuations, and weather disruptions contribute to late arrivals.
+For transit authorities and passengers alike, bus delays are a major inconvenience, undermining public trust in the reliability of transportation services.

+Our project aims to address this problem through a machine learning-based solution: building a predictive classification model to determine whether a bus will arrive on time.
+By leveraging large-scale, real-time bus data from the MTA, we attempt to capture underlying spatial-temporal patterns in vehicle movement and scheduled adherence.
+This formulation as a binary classification task enables us to support transit agencies in identifying high-risk delays early and to eventually inform tools like live bus tracking and performance dashboards.

 ## Data sources (Stella)
 The dataset utilized in this project is derived from the New York City Metropolitan Transportation Authority (MTA) bus data stream services.
 It includes